edysegura/js-automated-tests/README.md

 ## Instructions

-To run the automated tests please follow the commands below:
+In order to run the automated tests please follow the commands below:

 - ```npm install```
 - ```npm test```

 ## Crossbrowser Test

-To run crossbrowser test (Chrome, Firefox and IE) execute the command:
+In order to run crossbrowser test (Chrome, Firefox and IE) execute the command:

 - ```npm run test-crossbrowser```

 ## Test coverage

-To check the test code coverage check the folder **build/test/coverage** after ran the command below:
+In order to check the test code coverage check the folder **build/test/coverage** after ran the command below:

 - ```npm test```